-If a permanent employee feels he or she has been unjustly discharged, he or she shall have the right to appeal his or her case through the appropriate procedure (Section 24.5).
+If a permanent employee feels they have been unjustly discharged, they shall have the right to appeal their case through the appropriate procedure (Section 24.5).
 Such appeal must be filed with the City Manager or the Civil Service Board by the Association in writing within seven (7) calendar days from the date of discharge and unless so filed the right of appeal is lost.

-Any discharged employee shall be furnished the reason for his or her discharge in writing.
+Any discharged employee shall be furnished the reason for their discharge in writing.